orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `String`.

-Valid values: path to the file which will contains the implementation.
+Valid values: path to the file containing the generated code.

 ```js
 module.exports = {